JAG Nevada Story

 In October 2014, Governor Brian Sandoval appointed the 26 members of the JAG Nevada Board of Directors and conducted the inaugural meeting.
 Drawing from some of the brightest minds in the state, the Governor appointed a majority of members drawn from the private sector as well as representatives from K-12 and the public sector.
 Some of the luminaries include Superintendent of CCSD Schools Pat Skorkowsky, Jeff Davey of GE, Punam Mathur of the Elaine Wynn Foundation and Kirk Clausen of Wells Fargo Bank.

-Led by the executive director, the management team is responsible for carrying out the business of the organization, ensuring that the strategic direction set forth by the board of directors is carried out, and ensuring that the fiscal and programmatic elements of the program are carried out efficiently and effectively.
-The executive director is assisted by the director of finance and operations whose main role is to ensure that the organization operated in a fiscally efficient manner that complies with generally accepted accounting principles.
+Led by the executive director, the management team is responsible for realizing the vision and mission of the organization, ensuring that the strategic direction set forth by the board of directors is followed, and confirming that the fiscal and programmatic elements of the program are carried out efficiently and effectively.
+The executive director is assisted by the director of finance and operations whose main role is to ensure that the organization operates in a fiscally efficient manner that complies with generally accepted accounting principles.

 Programmatic oversight of the program in a geographically dispersed state like Nevada necessitated that two offices be established to conduct the business of the nonprofit.
-The office where the executive director resides is located at Spring Valley High School in Las Vegas.
-The lead JAG Coordinator operates from Las Vegas and is responsible for the programmatic oversight of the JAG program state-wide and also acts as main contact for JAG Specialists in southern Nevada.
-A satellite office is located in Sparks Nevada, which houses a program coordinator to support JAG Specialists in schools in northern and western Nevada.
+The office where the executive director resides is located at on the Charleston campus of College of Southern Nevada in Las Vegas.
+The Program Director for Region 3 operates from Las Vegas and is responsible for the programmatic oversight of the JAG program.
+The Program Director for Regions 1 and 2 operates satellite office in Reno, where the team is charged with supporting the JAG Specialists in northern and western Nevada.

-The state of Nevada has been organized into three distinct regions for the purpose of meeting the local needs of the communities JAG Nevada serves.
-Region 1 includes western Nevada communities including Reno, Sparks, Carson City, Hawthorne and Fernley.
-Region 2 encompasses the largest geographic region and includes West Wendover, White Pine, McDermitt and Panaca.
-Region 3 is comprised entirely of schools in the Clark County School District and includes the communities of Henderson, Moapa Valley, Mesquite and Las Vegas.
+The state of Nevada has been organized into 3 distinct regions for the purpose of meeting the local needs of the communities JAG Nevada serves.
+Region 1 includes western Nevada communities including Reno, Sparks, Carson City, Minden and Fernley.
+Region 2 encompasses the largest geographic region and includes West Wendover, White Pine, McDermitt, Tonopah and Panaca.
+Region 3 is comprised of schools in the Clark County School District and Pahrump in Southern Nye County.

 The role of the JAG Coordinator is to provide oversight, supervision and technical support to the JAG Specialists embedded in each of the high schools served.
 This direct programmatic supervision ensures that student recruitment, instruction and service to students embodies the letter and spirit of the JAG program, which is accredited by the national Jobs for America’s Graduates organization.